Coaching

 • Organiser and planner – Preparation of training plans for each athlete and organise attendance at meetings and coaching clinics.

-• Supporter – Competition can be very nerve racking experience for some athletes and often they like you to be around to help support them through the pressures.
+• Supporter – Competition can be a nerve-racking experience for some athletes and often they like you to be around to help support them through the pressures.
 Role of a ‘Friend’ and perhaps ‘Counsellor’ come in here to.

 Objectives of SDSC’s Coach Framework